We get a lot of questions that go something like this:

 How (and Where) Do You Actually Ski?

 We touched on this above, but being clear about which sort of terrain you tend to ski to get down the mountain — or how you most often like to get down the mountain — will go a long ways toward helping you choose the right length of ski.
+This is one of the most important factors to think about when deciding on ski length.

 Do you like to make big turns while going very fast, or do you prefer a more dynamic, active approach to terrain and like to make more turns?